broadinstitute/sam/README.md

 ```
 -Dpostgres.host=localhost -Dpostgres.port=5432
 ```

+You'll also need to set up the EnvFile plugin to pull environment variables from `env/test.env`.

 Then you can run unit tests within IntelliJ by clicking the green play button on a unit test.

 ##### Connecting to your local Postgres